 Stipend: $3,000 including gas and/or bus cards

 Asian American Organizing Project seeks a team of Vietnamese, Cambodian, and Filipina/o organizing fellows/interns to do community outreach and issues organizing within the Vietnamese, Cambodian, and Filipina/o community, and residents in Minneapolis and St. Paul.
 The organizing fellow’s main role is to develop their community/cultural organizing skills, and lead and research issues affecting their community.
 The Fellow will support and organize with our current partners: Church of Columba, Release MN 8, and Filipinx for Immigrant Rights and Racial Justice Minnesota.
-With the goal to increase issues and voter education, and increase voter registration and pledges for this local 2017 and 2018 Election; and to advance the narratives of Vietnamese, Cambodian, and Filipinx experiences, issues, and political power.
-Please submit a resume along with cover letter addressing questions below to email@example.com with either Vietnamese, Cambodian or Filipinx Organizing Fellow in email subject.
+With the goal to increase issues and voter education, and increase voter registration and pledges for this local 2018 Election; and to advance the narratives of Vietnamese, Cambodian, and Filipinx experiences, issues, and political power.
+Please submit a resume along with cover letter addressing questions below to email@example.com with either Vietnamese, and Cambodian Organizing Fellow in email subject.

 - Research, outreach and engage with Vietnamese, Cambodian, Filipinx, and Asian residents about community issues, and events